microsoft/BotBuilder-Samples/Node/blog-LUISActionBinding/README.md

 #### Scenario #3 : Trigger a Contextual Action with no previous Context (ie. from scratch)

 The user can provide an input that will trigger a contextual action (with no current context).
-The framework supports this scenario by providing a way to instantiate the contexts chain for it (ie. the chain of parent actions that provides will provide the whole context), and finally executes the request.
+The framework supports this scenario by providing a way to instantiate the contexts chain for it (ie. the chain of parent actions that will provide the whole context), and finally executes the request.

 Next, there is a sample to depict the scenario: